seethersan/meran/README.md

  ./new_instalador.sh
 ```

 This will generate new installation files in the directory aux/, extract them.

 ```
 tar -xzvf meranunlp-vX.x.x.tar.gz
 ```

-And now proceed to install.
+Files will normally be extracted inside a directory called meranunlp.
+From that directory, proceed to install.

 ```
 chmod +x instalar.sh